 We also spent some time at the microscopes, having a look at the various seed structures in detail - no two seeds were the same - it was so fascinating to see what the inside of a capsicum seed looked like, with the tiny embryo ready to grow!

-Some of the other course participants were from the seed processing side of the industry, so we were glad to have the chance to talk to them about how they process seed crops ready for sale and storage - there is a lot of science behind the moisture levels down to which they dry seed for optimum storage and viability and we really enjoyed finding out more about this side of the industry.
+Some other course participants were from the seed processing side of the industry, so we were glad to have the chance to talk to them about how they process seed crops ready for sale and storage - there is a lot of science behind the moisture levels down to which they dry seed for optimum storage and viability and we really enjoyed finding out more about this side of the industry.

 We were glad to get the chance to find about more about the different treatments applied to seeds and get more info about seed dormancy and seed storage.
 It was great to get the opportunity to learn more about seeds and we came home exhausted but really grateful that we had attended such a high quality and challenging course - thanks to Gerard who had the "seed" idea for this course and made it happen for us and also to Barb and the rest of the Kings Seeds team for holding the production fort for us while we were away!
 We're looking forward to the next one!